Create symbolic links

 - Not Defined

-- This user right should only be given to trusted users.
+- Only trusted users should get this user right.
 Symbolic links can expose security vulnerabilities in applications that are not designed to handle them.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment